cloud8421/today/README.md

 Reporters:
   today                    Generate a today message summary, including all
                            pending and in progress tasks.
-Optionally takes a context option (--context or -c) to filter tasks by that context. out-for-today            Generate a out for today message summary, including all in progress, done and cancelled tasks.
-Optionally takes a context option (--context or -c) to filter tasks by that context.
+Can filter by context with --include-context/-i or --exclude-context/-e). out-for-today            Generate a out for today message summary, including all in progress, done and cancelled tasks.
+Can filter by context with --include-context/-i or
+                           --exclude-context/-e).

 Refs management:
   refs                     List all configured ref replacement rules.